Fact and Myth

 Organic cats and dogs seemed to experience their emotions much less predictably, more erratically, and without even understanding them.
 Fact was continually surprised by the way that the cats and dogs around zir could be so completely unaware of their own emotions.
 Fact’s programming had trouble assimilating the information that cats and dogs were capable of such depths of unawareness, no matter how often the data was presented to zir.

-For instance, security chief Natalie Vonn, a yellow Labrador, seemed completely unaware of the fact that her tail wagged faster, her muzzle pulled into a smile, and her ears perked up every time she saw Fact.
+For instance, Security Chief Natalie Vonn, a yellow Labrador, seemed completely unaware of the fact that her tail wagged faster, her muzzle pulled into a smile, and her ears perked up every time she saw Fact.
 She clearly harbored feelings of some sort for the small, androgynous, android.
 In the colloquial language of organic emotions, she seemed to have a crush on zir.
 Fact knew that for sure based on months of observations.
 What zhe didn’t know was what to do about it.

 Fact was surprised to discover, mulling over the situation, that apparently zhe harbored some kind of complex feelings for Lieutenant Vonn as well.
 For what else can a preoccupation with trying to understand someone else’s feelings be called but another feeling?
 What did this mean?

-Fact put zir preoccupation with Lieutenant Vonn aside (in spite of the fact that the yellow Labrador was working at a console on the other side of the engineering room, tail wagging happily) and focused on the unusual energy readings zhe’d been picking up from the space around the planet that the TGN Initiative was currently orbiting.
+Fact put zir preoccupation with Lt.
+Vonn aside (in spite of the fact that the yellow Labrador was working at a console on the other side of the engineering room, tail wagging happily) and focused on the unusual energy readings zhe’d been picking up from the space around the planet that the Initiative was currently orbiting.

 On the console display screen, the background radiation around the planet showed up as a misty cloud of dark purple, thick around the planet and then trailing off like a teardrop.
 Actually, more like a paisley, given the intricate patterns of density within the shape.
 Fact wondered what could have caused such an unusual pattern of background radiation.
-However, so far as zir readings showed, it was not dangerous and should not interfere with the TGN Initiative sending a landing party down to the planet’s surface.
+However, so far as zir readings showed, it was not dangerous and should not interfere with the Initiative sending a recon team down to the planet’s surface.

 Fact was relieved.
 Zhe’d been especially anticipating this mission.
 The planet below, Thomicron Eta, was where zhe’d originally been discovered several years earlier with zir memory erased and protonic brain powered down.
 Zhe knew almost nothing about the world, as the ship to discover zir had been a long haul cargo vessel, unequipped for exploration.
 They’d only stopped at Thomicron Eta because Fact’s protonic brain had been emitting a distress signal.